openframeworks/ofSite/_tutorials/03_graphics/generativemesh.markdown

 We first enable colors using mesh.[enableColors()](http://www.openframeworks.cc/documentation/3d/ofMesh.html#show_enableColors).
 Colors are enabled by default, but it is good practice to include this line.
 Then we can add colors using mesh.[addColor()](http://www.openframeworks.cc/documentation/3d/ofMesh.html#show_addColor).
 Colors are specified using ofFloatColor which is like [ofColor](http://www.openframeworks.cc/documentation/types/ofColor.html) except that the red, blue, green and alpha channels are specified with a float between 0.0 and 1.0.
 (You *can* use an ofColor if you really want to do so, but you should use ofFloatColor.)
 The first color we add applies to the first vertex, the second color to the second vertex, etc.

-You find our point boring?
-Time for some some lines.
-Try each of these three modes for yourself:
+You find our points boring?
+Time for some some lines then.
+We need to change the primitive mode to lines, but there are three different line primitive options.
+Try each of these them for yourself:

 ~~~~{.cpp}
     mesh.setMode(OF_PRIMITIVE_LINES);